Last Updated on

 One cocktail that is always on the menu in our house is the venerable Manhattan.
 It’s a cocktail made with rye whiskey, vermouth and a dash of bitters.
 The small ingredient list may make this sound like a really simple cocktail, but in reality, this just makes putting really good ingredients into your drink even more important.

-One of the biggest differences between a good Manhattan and a bad Manhattan is the vermouth, as the vermouth adds a rich complexity and a hit of sweetness to bring balance to the cocktail.
+One of the biggest differences between a good Manhattan and a bad Manhattan is the vermouth.
+Likewise, the vermouth adds a rich complexity and a hit of sweetness to bring balance to the cocktail.

 When we were given a bottle of La Quintinye Vermouth Royal Rouge to review, one of the first things we knew we were going to make was a Manhattan.
 In this case, The Royal Raspberry, made with raspberry infused rye and La Quintinye Vermouth Royal Rouge.

 This post contains sponsored content brought to you by La Quintinye Vermouth.
 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 The La Quintinye Vermouth Royal Rouge is a delicious French vermouth crafted in the Cognac region of France.
 It’s from a blend of white wines and a red Pineau de Charentes and a blend of 28 plants and spices.
 La Quintinye Vermouth Royal Rouge takes is name from Jean Baptiste de La Quintinye.
 He was the royal botanist at the Versailles palace for King Louis XIV, who was renowned for his amazing kitchen gardens, from which the royal chefs prepared the meals for the royal court.

 The La Quintinye Vermouth Royal Rouge embraces its royal pedigree.
 They use a blend of wines from old world vines and a traditional plants and spices that would have been found in the royal gardens of Versailles.